avast/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-The arguments and return value are floating point numbers of the same type.
+The arguments and return value are floating-point numbers of the same type.

 Semantics:
 """"""""""

-Follows the IEEE-754 semantics for minNum, which also match for libm's fmin.
+Follows the IEEE-754 semantics for minNum, except for handling of signaling NaNs.
+This match's the behavior of libm's fmin.

 If either operand is a NaN, returns the other non-NaN operand.
 Returns NaN only if both operands are NaN.
+The returned NaN is always quiet.
 If the operands compare equal, returns a value that compares equal to both operands.
 This means that fmin(+/-0.0, +/-0.0) could return either -0.0 or 0.0.

+Unlike the IEEE-754 2008 behavior, this does not distinguish between signaling and quiet NaN inputs.
+If a target's implementation follows the standard and returns a quiet NaN if either input is a signaling NaN, the intrinsic lowering is responsible for quieting the inputs to correctly return the non-NaN input (e.g. by using the equivalent of ``llvm.canonicalize``).

 '``llvm.maxnum.*``' Intrinsic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^